Pack status: No longer active. Designated in 2016.

 In 2018, two separate groups of two wolves were documented to be using the area.
 As of June 2019, wolves continued to use the area.
 No pups were sighted.

-In 2019, a breeding pair established control of the territory, and raised three pups that were counted in the 2019-2020 winter survey.
+In 2019, a breeding pair established control of the territory and raised three pups that were counted in the 2019 annual survey.
 The male is the former breeding male of the Meacham Pack, which no longer exists.
 He was born in the Imnaha Pack.
 The breeding female is also collared.

-Three pups survived through 2020 and the pack was again counted as a breeding pair.
-ODFW reported radio-collar data displaying a 253 square mile use are for the pack with 57% of data points located on public lands and 43% on private lands.
+Three pups survived through 2020, and the pack was again counted as a breeding pair.
+ODFW reported radio-collar data displaying a 253 square mile use area for the pack, with 57% of data points located on public lands and 43% on private lands.

 Useful Links